Demographics of the United States

 Population growth is fastest among minorities as a whole, and according to a 2020 U.S. Census Bureau analysis, 50% of U.S. children under the age of 18 are members of ethnic minority groups.

 As of 2020, white Americans numbered 235,411,507 or 71% of the population, including people who identified as white in combination with another race.
 People who identified as white alone (including Hispanic whites) numbered 204,277,273 or 61.6% of the population, while non-Latino whites made up 57.8% of the country's population.

 Latino Americans accounted for 51.1% of the country's total population growth between 2010 and 2020.
 The Hispanic or Latino population increased from 50.5 million in 2010 to 62.1 million in 2020, a 23% increase and a numerical increase of more than 11.6 million.
 Immigrants and their U.S.-born descendants are expected to provide most of the U.S. population gains in the decades ahead.

 Asian Americans are the fastest-growing racial group in the United States, with a growth rate of 35%.
 However, multiracial Asian Americans make up the fastest-growing subgroup, with a growth rate of 55%, reflecting the increase of mixed-race marriages in the United States.

-As of 2022, births to White American mothers remain around 50% of the U.S. total, a decline of 3% compared to 2021.
-In the same time period, births to Asian American and Hispanic women increased by 2% and 6%, respectively.
+According to provisional data, births to White American mothers in 2026 remained around 50% of the U.S. total.
+Since 2020, fertility rates among Black American and Asian American mothers have continued to decline, and the rates for both have dropped well below the national average.
+This has led to a slow decline in the total U.S. fertility rate.
+Nonetheless, the United States continues to report one of the highest fertility rates among high-income countries.